gradadvice/gradadvice.github.io/_people/ilias_stog.md

 ## Bio

-Ilias is a second-year PhD student in Computer Vision and Machine Learning at The University of Edinburgh.
-His research focuses on developing innovative algorithms for image recognition and analysis.
+My name is Ilias (pronounced "ee-lee-ahs" or "ee-ly-ahs"), and I'm a second-year PhD student at The University of Edinburgh.
+I'm part of the Vios Science Lab under the guidance of Prof. Sotirios Tsaftaris and Dr. Steven McDonagh.

-With a background in marine biology and ecology, Ilias brings both field research experience and data analysis skills to his work.
-He is committed to science communication and regularly engages with local communities about environmental issues.
+Before embarking on my PhD, I completed my MSc in Computer Science at Athens University of Economics and Business (AUEB), supervised by Prof. Ion Androutsopoulos.
+I also worked as an Applied Machine Learning Researcher at helvia.ai, specialising in Natural Language Processing and Large Language Models.

+I'm an active member of the NLP Group at AUEB, where we conduct research in NLP and Machine Learning.

 ## Research Interests

-- Climate Change Biology
-- Coastal Ecosystem Conservation
-- Marine Ecology
+- Spatial and temporal reasoning in Foundation Models
-- Environmental Policy
+- Multimodal learning
-- Science Communication
+- Efficient models

-## Current Projects

-Alex is working on:
-- Assessing the impact of sea level rise on coastal wetland biodiversity
-- Developing community-based conservation strategies for vulnerable ecosystems
-- Creating educational materials about climate change for local schools
+- Intersection of Computer Vision, Natural Language Processing, and Robotics

 ## Education

+- **PhD in Computer Vision and Machine Learning**, The University of Edinburgh (2023–present)
-- **M.S. in Computer Science**, Athens University of Economics and Business (2023)
+- **MSc in Computer Science**, Athens University of Economics and Business (2023)
-- **B.S. in Computer Science**, Athens University of Economics and Business (2022)
+- **BSc in Computer Science**, Athens University of Economics and Business (2022)

-## Conference Presentations
+## Professional Experience

-- Stogiannidis, I., & Martinez, L. (2024).
-"Climate Change Impacts on Coastal Wetlands: A Case Study."
-Poster presented at the International Conference on Environmental Science, Boston, MA.
-- Stogiannidis, I. (2023).
-"Community Engagement in Conservation Research."
-Talk presented at the Young Researchers Forum, San Francisco, CA.
+- **Applied Machine Learning Researcher**, helvia.ai
+  - Specialised in Natural Language Processing and Large Language Models

-## Skills & Techniques
+## Skills & Expertise

-- Field ecology and sampling
-- GIS and spatial analysis
-- R and Python for data analysis
+- Computer Vision
+- Natural Language Processing
+- Foundation Models
+- Multimodal Learning
-- Science writing and communication
+- Python and Machine Learning frameworks
-- Stakeholder engagement

 ## Contact

-I'm interested in connecting with other researchers working on climate change, ecology, and conservation.
+I'm interested in connecting with other researchers working on Computer Vision, NLP, and Foundation Models.
 Feel free to reach out!

 <div class="contact-info">
   <a href="mailto:i.stogiannidis@ed.ac.uk"><i class="fas fa-envelope"></i> i.stogiannidis@ed.ac.uk</a>